 Is it customary to contact prospective companies and agencies before the event?
 Absolutely not.
 That is, unless you want to alienate them before you’ve even had a chance to pitch your project to them.
 There is no reason to contact the reps prior to the event.
 They are specifically taking part in the festival to have the opportunity to sit down with you and hear your projects.
 To contact them beforehand during their busy business day would not be in an attendee’s best interest.
 Besides, everything you need to know about each rep/company is provided to you 7-10 days prior to your arrival.

 When do I sign up for my meetings?
-Sign up takes place at the venue Friday evening or Saturday morning.
+Sign up takes place at the venue Friday evening.
 (Note about studio meetings: They are usually the last stop for agents and managers when sending out material.
 Reps send out clients’ material to production companies, directors and producers who have relationships with studios, talent, etc. in order to package a project first prior to going to the studio.
 So you may want to rethink your strategy when signing up to meet with a studio first without any attachments.
 It may sound exciting but its not always how it’s done in Tinseltown.)

 How do I follow up with each representative after the festival?
 Since each representative leads a very hectic professional life, sending a nice thank you card is your best option in lieu of calling him or her directly to “see how you liked my story.”
 Trust us, if they liked your pitch, they’ll contact you.
 You don’t want to come across as desperate or pesky.
 On the other hand, if the rep you pitched to asked you to give them a call after the festival in order to send them your script, most definitely pick up the phone.
 Above all, keep your eyes peeled for those opportunities where a call would be in order (e.g., when the rep appears in the trades or gets a new job or promotion, call to congratulate them).